PX4/PX4-Devguide/en/contribute/README.md

 ### Have a problem?

-#### Help diagnozing problems
+#### Help diagnosing problems

-If you are unsure what the problem is and you need help diagnozing
+If you are unsure what the problem is and you need help diagnosing

 * Upload logs to [Flight Log Review](http://logs.px4.io/)
 * Open a discussion on [PX4 Discuss](http://discuss.px4.io/) with a flight report and links to logs.